ECB's Asmussen: mission to Spain starts this evening

 Asmussen also said that the Troika of international lenders would probably start work on its mission to Cyprus, which has also sought help in supporting its banks, in situ next Monday, July 2.

-“In my view it should be a wide-reaching programme,” he said.
-“Structural questions should be part of the EFSF/IMF programme.”
+“In my view it should be a wide-reaching program,” he said.
+“Structural questions should be part of the EFSF/IMF program.”

+Reporting By Gernot Heller, Writing by Sarah Marsh; Editing by Ruth Pitchford